 When it comes to your bathroom remodel, those decisions will involve products such as paint, tile, tubs, showers, sinks, faucets, vanities, mirrors, toilets, towel bars, and on and on.
 And then an often overlooked, but oh so important, detail: lighting.

 Take a stroll down the lighting aisles of your local home improvement store, and you’ll be amazed at, and maybe slightly frustrated by, the volume of bathroom lighting options.
-Hopefully these five lessons in lighting will help you narrow your choices.
+Following are some tips to help you narrow those choices.

 Ever wonder why some stores’ dressing room mirrors seem to be more flattering than others?
 Chances are good it’s not actually the mirrors.
 It’s the lighting.